 Under our We the People system government – i.e., democracy, holding state actors accountable for their actions is among the most significant responsibilities everyone shares.
-Most commonly, Americans exercise this duty at the ballot box, but elections can only hold certain public officials in check and occur too infrequently to be considered a panacea to the country’s structural problems.
+Americans exercise this duty most commonly at the ballot box, but elections can only hold certain public officials in check and occur too infrequently to be considered a panacea to the country’s structural problems.

-Thomas Jefferson made clear in the Declaration of Independence that the ability of a people to govern themselves depends whether or not its people can hold its government accountable.
+Thomas Jefferson made clear in the Declaration of Independence that the ability of a people to govern themselves depends on whether its people can hold its government accountable.
 That is why founders prioritized the rights and protections found in the First Amendment that guarantees freedoms of speech, press and assembly.
 Thus, protecting the right to free public dialogue, whether it be protesting in the streets, a free press or ensuring safeguards for whisteblowers who risk their careers to flag government wrongdoing, cannot be separated from of a properly functioning democracy.

 And yet, since the killing of George Floyd in late May, journalists and protesters have been repeatedly shot, struck by vehicles, and arrested by police officers using excessive force exhibiting the same systemic racism and impunity that has driven so many Americans to protest.
 State legislatures have increased penalties and passed measures to restrict public demonstrations, including a new law in Tennessee that could strip a person’s right to vote if they camp on state property as part of a protest.